 Questions to ask a breeder

 It is important that when you are looking to purchase a puppy or an older dog that you have confidence and trust in the breeder or person you are purchasing from.
-In Victoria it is a legal requirement that advertisements for puppies once they are born include the microchip number for each puppy or a letter from a vet explaining why the microchip number is not available - this might be because the puppy is too young/small to microchip.
-As of the first of July 2020 all breeders will be required to obtain a Pet Exchange Registry source number which will be required to be provided to the vet who implants microchips in puppies born after the 1 July 2020.
+In Victoria it is a legal requirement that advertisements for puppies, once born, include the microchip number for each puppy or a letter from a vet explaining why the microchip number is not available - this might be because the puppy is too young/small to microchip.
+Breeders in Victoria are required to have a Pet Exchange Registry source number which will be required to be provided to the vet who the implants the pups microchip.
 It is highly recommended that you only purchase your puppy from a breeder registered with DOGS Victoria.
 DOGS Victoria breeders are governed by codes or practice approved by the Government of Victoria.
 DOGS Victoria is the only 'approved organisation' for dogs in Victoria.
 A DOGS Victoria breeder will have a 'prefix' or kennel name which identifies the breeder and all puppies bred by that breeder.
-You can check the membership and breeding status of a member of DOGS Victoria by call the the office.
+You can check the membership and breeding status of a member of DOGS Victoria by calling the the office.

 Once you have spoken to the breeder evaluate their knowledge, was the call informative did you learn anything?
 Do you feel confident and that you can trust and work with breeder?
 Did the breeder ask you lots of questions?

 Red Flags - Warning signs do not purchase

 My advise is to walk away from a breeder who:

 - asks for a large non-refundable deposit (make sure the puppies exist before handing over any money)

 - does not allow you to visit their property.